Peripheral Arterial Disease

 While atherosclerosis is by far the most common cause of PAD, other conditions can cause narrowing such as blood clots, injury to your limbs, inflammation of your arteries (due to other illnesses), or unusual inherited variations of the anatomy of your leg's ligaments or muscles.

-One in 20 people over 50 have PAD.
+According to the Centers for Disease Control and Prevention (CDC), 12 percent to 20 percent of people over 60 have PAD.
 Many people with PAD have mild or no symptoms, and only about 10 percent of people with PAD have typical intermittent claudication.
-Nevertheless, PAD is very common and affects about 8 million Americans.
+Nevertheless, PAD is very common and affects about 8 million to 12 million Americans.

 Only a small percentage of people with PAD will ever face a risk of amputation.
 PAD is, however, the leading cause of amputation in people age 50 and over and accounts for an estimated 90 percent of amputations overall.